 1. When used as a singular noun, an application file or program file is a description of a file that stores the code to run a program.
 This type of file is commonly referred to as an executable file.
 When referring to more than one file, program files are all of the different files that allow a software program to run on your computer.
 Most programs have different types of files (e.g., DLL files, data files, etc.) that are used in conjunction with the executable file.

 How to open Program Files folder

-By default, the Program Files directory is found on the root directory of the primary hard drive, typically with the path C:\Program Files.
+By default, the Program Files directory is found on the root directory of the primary hard drive, at the path C:\Program Files.
 To open this folder on your computer, follow the steps below.